lambders/drl-experiments/README.md

 ![Episode lengths](doc/dqn_eplen.jpg)

-## 📌 Synchronous Advantage Actor Critic (A2C)
+## 📌 Advantage Actor Critic (A2C)

-The 3 A's of A3C:
+The A's of A2C:

 - **Advantage**: We learned about Q-values in the previous section.
 The state-value *V(s)* can be thought of the measure of the "goodness" of a certain state and can be recovered from the Q-values and the policy: *V(s) = ∑<sub>a∈A</sub> Q(s,a)π(a|s)*.
 The difference between the Q-value and V is known as the advantage, which captures how much better and action is compared to others at a given state.
 Because our network is not computing Q values directly, we can approximate Q with the discounted reward R. A = *Q(s,a) - V(s) ~ R - V(s)*.
 - **Actor-Critic**: We have two types of learners, the actor and the critic, which manifest as two separate fully-connected layers on top of a base network.
 The actor learns the policy *π(a|s;θ)*, outputting the best action probabilities given its current state.
 The critic learns the state-value function *V(s;w)*-- it can therefore evaluate the actor's suggested action and guide the actor's training updates.

-During training, we try to minimize a loss which has two parts.
+During training, we try to minimize a loss which consists of a value loss, a policy loss, and an entropy loss.
+The value loss is *∑A(s)<sup>2</sup>* and the policy loss is  *∑A(s)log(V(s))*.
+The entropy loss *H(π)* helps encourage a good distribution of action probabilities.

-[TODO finish]
-[TODO results]
+### Results
+I found hyperparameter tuning for A2C to be particularly difficult -- the network also seemed pretty sensitive to initialization scheme.
+Given my limited resources, this is the final result I got for A2C:

 ## 📌 Proximal Policy Optimization (PPO)

-Policy gradient methods are sensitive to step size - too small, and progress is hopelessly slow; too large and the signal is overwhelmed by the noise, or one might see catastrophic drops in performance.
-They also often have very poor sample efficiency, taking millions (or billions) of timesteps to learn simple tasks.
-We can eliminate this sensitiviy by constraining or otherwise optimizing the size of a policy update.

-The central idea of Proximal Policy Optimization is to avoid having too large policy update.
-To do that, we use a ratio that will tells us the difference between our new and old policy and clip this ratio from 0.8 to 1.2.
-Doing that will ensure that our policy update will not be too large.
+Policy gradient methods are sensitive to step size and often have very poor sample efficiency, taking many timesteps to learn simple tasks.
+We can eliminate this sensitivity by optimizing the size of a policy update.
+The central idea of Proximal Policy Optimization (PPO) is to constrain the size of a policy update.
+To do that, we use a ratio which tells us the difference between our new and old policy, clipping this value to ensure that our policy update will not be too large.

-Moreover, PPO introduced another innovation which is training the agent by running K epochs of gradient descent over a sampling mini batches.
+In PPO, we want to optimize the following loss function: *(π(a|s)/π'(a|s)) A(s)*.
+The policy ratio is clipped to be between *(1-ε, 1+ε)*

+### Results
+[TBD]

 ## 📖 References
 - DQN: